 Find Burnett Lane off Queen St then walk to the end to Brew for coffee.
 You’ll know you’re there by the large painted mural, the green astro turf out the front, and the shady looking entrance complete with milk crates and empty (I’m assuming) beer kegs.

 Do a spot of shopping or browsing along the Queen/Elizabeth St pedestrian Mall until you are bored.
+This is the main city shopping district in Brisbane.
+I liken it to Sydney’s Pitt Street Mall for anyone who has visited, but not as busy.

 Catch a bus out to Brunswick St, Fortitude Valley.
 Explore the shops and walk down the pedestrian mall.
 Have lunch and a refreshment at Yard Bird Ale House, who are renowned for their wings.
 Chalk writings around the place taunt patrons with challenges to try the wings that are “not for amateurs”.